And after Roe was eradicated, MAGA radicals opened the floodgates for draconian and cruel bans on women's choice across America.

 I love hearing kids in the background.

-He's a four kids, all four kids are in the other room right now.
+All four kids are in the other room right now.

-And you know, you're sitting on the side of the road in Georgia, like so many of our listeners.
+And, you know, you're sitting on the side of the road in Georgia, like so many of our listeners.

 You know, we had to make really difficult choices during this, you know, ridiculous pandemic.